First Sustainable Conservation Trust Fund launched in Philippines

 “The trust fund is the first step.
 Now the challenge to secure a better future for Mantalingahan and the people that depend on it rests on garnering further contributions to increase the endowment capital so that we can ensure this effort endures into the future.” said Nunez.

 Dr. Theresa Mundita Lim, Director of the Biodiversity Management Bureau of the Department of Environment and Natural Resources said, “We welcome the creation of an endowment fund for Mt.Mantalingahan.
 60% of the budget for managing our protected areas comes from the national government which is certainly very limited.
 Additional funding from other sources can go a long way in protecting the last remaining biodiversity-rich areas in the country.”

 About Conservation International Philippines

-Since 1995, Conservation International Philippines (CI-P) has been working to improve human well-being through the care of nature.
-With the guiding principle that nature doesn't need people, but people need nature—for food, water, health and livelihoods—CI-P works with the government, private sector and local communities to ensure a healthy, more prosperous nation that supports the well-being of every Filipino.
-Learn more about CI-P and the Nature Is Speaking campaign in the Philippines, and follow CI's work on Facebook.
+Since 1995, Conservation International Philippines has been working to improve human well-being through the care of nature.
+With the guiding principle that nature doesn’t need people, but people need nature — for food, water, health and livelihoods — Conservation International-Phillipines works with the government, private sector and local communities to ensure a healthy, more prosperous nation that supports the well-being of every Filipino.
+Learn more about Conservation International-Philippines and the Nature Is Speaking campaign in the Philippines, and follow Conservation International’s work on Facebook.